 Bank5

-Bank5 might sound like the name of a boy-band, they actually have one of the best free online checking accounts on the market.
+Bank5 has one of the best free online checking accounts on the market.
 They have a “Connect High-Interest Checking Account” that is easy to open and has several benefits.
-They have free mobile banking and free online banking that will let you use bill pay and receive eStatements for no charge.

-Another benefit of opening a Connect High-Interest Checking account is having access to their UChoose Rewards, which rewards you for using your debit card.
+Another benefit of opening a Connect High-Interest Checking account is having access to their UChoose Rewards, which reward you for using your debit card.
 Whenever you use your Bank5 Connect card, you’ll earn points.
 For every $2 that you spend, you’ll earn 1 point.
-You can use those points to redeem for thousands of options, everything from gift cards to vacation packages.

 Additional Factors to Consider When Choosing an Online Checking Account

-Some banks focus on one or two services.
-Other banks may offer additional services such as credit cards, loans, mortgages, and even insurance.
 Choosing a bank that only offers a limited number of services is fine if you only need those specific services (this is common, for example, with online savings accounts).
 Just be sure to compare your needs before settling on a bank.

 Finally, give some consideration to customer service.
 When making this list of the best free online checking accounts, customer service was taken into account, but you should always do your research before you pick a bank.

-When you’re looking at customer service ratings and reviews, keep in mind that there is always going to be some disgruntled customers.
-Regardless of how kind or courteous their customer service is, there are always going to be some negative reviews, take those with a grain of salt.
-Instead of focusing on one specific review, look for any trends or common complaints that their customers have.
+When you’re looking at customer service ratings and reviews, keep in mind that there is always going to be disgruntled customers.
+Regardless of how kind or courteous their customer service is, there will always be negative reviews.

 A Note About Local and Regional Banks

 Many local banks, regional banks, and credit unions offer similar deals and can be a great place to open a free checking account.
-However, there are a couple of downsides – many times they do not offer an extensive ATM network, or are limited in other ways.
-I recommend comparing online checking accounts from multiple financial institutions to find the one that best meets your needs.
+However, there are a couple of downsides – often, they do not offer an extensive ATM network or are limited in other ways.